syxanash/joshua_bot/README.md

 ## ![new](https://i.imgur.com/UfmDKDV.gif) OpenAI Integration

 Thanks to the [OpenAI APIs](https://platform.openai.com/docs), you can chat with Joshua Bot using ChatGPT.
-This feature is **completely optional** and this bot will work even without OpenAI.<br>
-OpenAI APIs can be used to interpret commands of various plugins or to just talk to your bot using ChatGPT.
+This feature is **completely optional** and this bot will work even without OpenAI.
+OpenAI APIs are used to interpret commands of various plugins or to just talk to your bot using ChatGPT.
 To enable the bot to use OpenAI, enter your [OpenAI API Token](https://openai.com/blog/openai-api) in `config.json`.

 ### Interpreting commands